Patika-PayCore-BootCamp-Organization/hw-project-AerenN/README.md

 >>INSERT INTO roles(name) VALUES('ROLE_ADMIN');

-to ROLES in Database Manually.
+to ROLES in Database Manually. !! ***Otherwise the app will not work*** !!
 Because you can't signup or login without ROLES and database will be empty.

 Then: >> You will need Postman to create users and do actions << Please import Blog.postman_collection.json file from repository in your Postman Collections.